 Advertisement Options

-Advertisement: ✓ Enable
+Advertisement: Enable

-Picture Resource: Choose (1-5 Picture s) (i)
+Picture Resource: Choose (1-5 Pictures) (i)

-Advertisement Dura on Time: seconds (1-30)
+Advertisement Duration Time: seconds (1-30)

-Picture Carousel Int val: seconds (1-10)
+Picture Carousel Interval: seconds (1-10)

-Allow Users To Skip Advertisement: ✓ Enable
+Allow Users To Skip Advertisement: Enable

-Advertisement Click the checkbox to enable the Advertisement feat you can add advertisement pictures on the authenticat pictures will be displayed before the login page appears ion page.
-These advertisement

-Picture Resource Click Choose and select pictures from your PC as the several pictures are added, they will be played in a loop.

-Advertisement Duration Time Enter the duration time for the advertisement pictures will be played in a loop.
-If the duration time is not enouwill not be displayed.
+Advertisement Click the checkbox to enable the Advertisement feature.
+With this feature enabled, you can add advertisement pictures on the authentication page.
+These advertisement pictures will be displayed before the login page appears.
+Picture Resource Click Choose and select pictures from your PC as the advertisement pictures.
+When several pictures are added, they will be played in a loop.
+Advertisement Duration Time Enter the duration time for the advertisement pictures.
+For this duration, the pictures will be played in a loop.
+If the duration time is not enough for all the pictures, the rest will not be displayed.
 Picture Carousel Interval Enter the picture carousel interval.
-For example, if this first picture will be displayed for 5 seconds, followe seconds, and so on.

-Allow Users To Skip Click the checkbox to allow users to skip the advertisen nent.
+For example, if this value is set as 5 seconds, the first picture will be displayed for 5 seconds, followed by the second picture for 5 seconds, and so on.
+Allow Users To Skip Advertisement Click the checkbox to allow users to skip the advertisement.